 We take steps to ensure that all personal information we collect is treated securely.
 All personal data is encrypted and password protected on all of our databases.

 Who has access to the information we collect?

-Third parties providing a service to Khulisa may be able to access the information we collect about the young person in your care e.g. the company we use to provide our secure data processing system, Salesforce.
+Third parties providing a service to Khulisa may be able to access the information we collect about the young person in your care e.g. the companies we use to provide our secure data processing systems like Salesforce and ImpactEd.
 This includes our suppliers, subcontractors, agents and other associated organisations we use to complete tasks and provide services to you on our behalf.